wekuume/wekuume-content/en/topics/practice-1-emergencies/1-seek-help/3-4-learn.md

 ---
-title: Establishing trust when reaching out
+title: "Establishing trust when reaching out"
 ---
 # Always establish trust
 Whether you are helping someone remotely or seeking help from a third party, establishing trust is very important.